pcdshub/pytmc/docs/pragma_usage.rst

 """"""""""
 The ``SCAN`` field is special.
 Pytmc will guess a scan field if not provided but like ``io`` and ``pv``, the correct setting may be subjective.
 We would encourage developers to be aware of this setting.
+Binary fields default to
+``I/O Intr``.
+All others default to a polling period of ``.5 second``.

 io
 ..